-FUEL REQUIREMENTS - 1.4L Turbo
+FUEL REQUIREMENTS - 1.4L/1.4L Turbo Engine

-This engine is designed to meet all emission regulations and provide satisfactory fuel economy and performance when using high-quality unleaded "regular" gasoline with a minimum octane rating of 87.

-For optimum performance and fuel economy the use of 91 octane or higher is recommended.
+This engine is designed to meet all emission regulations, provide satisfactory fuel economy and performance when using high-quality unleaded "Regular" gasoline having a posted octane number of 87 as specified by the (R+M)/2 method.
+For optimum performance and fuel economy the use of "Premium" 91 octane gasoline or higher is recommended.